Wolverhampton Civic Hall

+University of Wolverhampton at The Halls is a music and live events venue located in Wolverhampton, West Midlands, England.
+Formerly known as Wolverhampton Civic Hall, the venue has long been recognized as one of the most prominent live music destinations in the region.

+Since March 2024, the University of Wolverhampton has held the naming rights to the venue, following a partnership with the institution.

+The Halls comprises two distinct performance spaces: the larger Civic Hall, where events may be listed as University of Wolverhampton at The Civic Hall, and the smaller-capacity room the Wulfrun Hall, listed as University of Wolverhampton at The Wulfrun Hall.

-The Wolverhampton Civic Hall is a music venue in Wolverhampton, West Midlands, England.
-It has been one of the most notable live music venues in the county for several decades.
-It is part of a complex also including Wulfrun Hall and the Slade Rooms (previously known as The Little Civic).
-The complex is owned by City of Wolverhampton Council, operated by AEG Presents and is a Grade II listed building.
+The venue is owned by City of Wolverhampton Council, operated by AEG Presents and is a Grade II listed building.

 Construction and development

 The hall, which was designed by Lyons and Israel in the Classical style was completed in May 1938.
 The smaller Wulfrun Hall had been inspired by the architecture of the Stockholm Concert Hall.
 It was officially opened by the Earl of Dartmouth on 12 May 1938.
 Jack Hylton and his orchestra provided the entertainment for the occasion.
 Queen Elizabeth II visited the Civic Hall and had lunch with civic leaders during a visit to the West Midlands on 24 May 1962.

 It was renovated and extended to a design by Penoyre & Prasad in 2001.

 The venue was reconfigured to create the new Slade Rooms in March 2010.

 City of Wolverhampton Council announced plans for a revamp of the Civic Halls with a budget of £10.4 million in March 2015.
 The halls closed in December 2015 at which time the cost projection had increased to £14.4 million.
 In March 2019 it was announced that the halls would not reopen until autumn 2021 and that the cost was projected at £38.1 million.

 In November 2021 it was announced that the Civic Halls were now due to reopen in Autumn 2022, which in October 2022 was officially revised to June 2023.
 The City Council also announced that they had signed a 25-year deal with AEG Presents to manage and promote the venues, which have been expanded to 3,404 in the Civic Hall and 1,289 in the Wulfrun Hall.

-The reopening of the place will officially take place in June 2023, with a series of concerts including Siouxsie's.
+The reopening of the place took place in May 2023, with a series of concerts including Blur as the official reopening night and headline shows from the Script, McFly, Sugar Babes, and Siouxsie Sioux.